Research

 My work aims at developing method to study those questions.
 To do so, I focus on the analysis statistical properties of long Maximal Exact Matches (sheinman et al.).
 The rationale is that long sequences of DNA (>300bp) exactly identical between pairs of bacteria of different species are extremely unlikely to occur via classical vertical inheritance.
 Hence, such long exact matches must result from a recent HGT event.
 Using efficient algorithms detecting exact matches at low computation cost thus allow to identify HGT on very large datasets.

 Pursuing this avenue of research, we recently demonstrated that studying the length distribution of exact sequence matches observed in whole genome alignments of two bacterial species allow to efficiently separate sequence similarities inherited from their common ancestors from those acquired via horizontal gene transfer.
 Based on this result, we propose a novel concept, the “mosaic molecular clock”, and developped a mathematical framework to accurately calibrate bacterial phylogeny using solely genomic data.
-The full stody can be found here.
+The full story can be found here.
+We are now applying the method to a large range of bacterial species to study if it can help better resolve difficult phylogenies.

 Lung cancer is one of the major causes of cancer-related deaths in the western world.
 A direct connection to lifestyle risk in the form of cigarette smoke has long been established, and ex smokers remain at risk since >50% of all lung cancers occur in former smokers.
 On the other hand, only 10-20% of heavy smokers ever develop lung cancer in the course of their lifetime, raising questions about the factors that can explain such variability.
 It has been postulated that individual differences in smoke injury response might modulate personal cancer risk and that cancer onset results from the combination of environmental exposure and disadvantageous genetic background.
 Early studies into the gene expression dynamics induced by smoke exposure provided a broad characterisation of the genes involved (3).
 However, the lack of statistical power of these studies have prevented the discovery of individual differences among smokers.
 As a consequence, the role of subject specific genetic background in response to smoke injury remains poorly understood.